XileonXL/melodyfetch/README.md

 # MelodyFetch

-MelodyFetch is an utility to download music from youtube with a basic interface.
+MelodyFetch is an utility to download music in mp3 format from youtube with a basic interface.
 It provides the following features:
 * Download song using youtube link
 * Download song using a phrase (this will search in youtube and it will get the first result which matches with)
 * Download all songs written in a .txt file (one per line)